I have an extraordinary hatred for puzzles.

 10.)
 Find the Perfect House for Flipping

-After walking through and analyzing dozens of properties, talking with your agent about what you want, and getting everything prepared… you are eventually going to find the perfect potential rental house.
+After walking through and analyzing dozens of properties, talking with your agent about what you want, and getting everything prepared… you are eventually going to find the perfect potential house to flip.
 You may find one right away, or it may take you months to find the perfect property.
 Don’t worry so much about the time it takes – focus on finding the best deal possible.
 You don’t want your anxiousness getting in the way of your financial future, so be patient and stick to the criteria you created.

 At this point, there is a very important lesson you need to understand: